Student Visa

 - Complete a study-abroad programme in the UK as part of an overseas course

-- Attend a viva as part of a postgraduate course
+- Attend a seminar as part of a postgraduate course

 - Attend a graduation ceremony